thereseohanlon/java-training-revenue/README.md

 * [Maven][what_is_maven] - Maven is what we use to manage dependecies in our project.
 Lombok is one of these.
 * [Lombok][what_is_lombok] - Lombok reduces the amount of repetivive code we need to write.
 Such as getters/setters and even constructors.
+* [JSON][what_is_json] - JSON is a way of formatting our objects in a standard format so they can be used by other programs.
+This is useful in our case when we want to send a screening to our frontend!
 * [Design Patterns][design_patterns_intro] - Design patterns are proven coding solutions to common occuring problems in software design.
 We'll be using the DAO (Data Access Object) pattern to get our Screenings from a database!
 * [Interfaces][interfaces] - Part of implementing our DAO requires creating an interface.
 This is like a Java contract which is implemented by our classes.
 * [What is CRUD][what_is_crud] - Acronym for Create, Read, Update and Delete used commonly with APIs.
-In our case we are going to Read and Update screenings.
+In our case we are going to Read and Create screenings.
+Link also contains some good examples of JSON and how it's used in CRUD operations.
 * [Intro to Databases/SQL][intro_to_sql] - We'll be writing a small bit of SQL to get data from our local database.
 * [SELECT statements in SQL][sql_select] - SELECTs are used to **GET** the data we want from the database.
 * [INSERTS statements in SQL][sql_insert] - INSERTs are used to add data to a database.